ZhaoJichun1/project1/README.md

 # project1
-*Here is the pj1 for CV class, which requires to build a neural network with to layers* <br>
+*Here is the pj1 for CV class, which requires to build a neural network with two layers* <br>
 * Train
 >> To train a network, please run train.py <br>
 * test